IOCCC image by Matt Zucker

 The reason for the times of day are so that key IOCCC events are calculated to be a functional UTC time. :-)

-See the FAQ on “how to register and submit to the IOCCC” for instructions on registering and participating in the IOCCC, as the process has changed from previous years!
+See the FAQ on “how to register and submit to the IOCCC” for instructions on registering and participating in the IOCCC, as the process may change from contest to contest.

 To assist in the formation of the xz compressed tarball for submission, use the mkiocccentry(1) tool as found in the mkiocccentry repo.